-In 1550, King Charles V suspended all the conquering activities in America and asked Las Casas and Sepúlveda to debate the rights of indigenous peoples in from of a jury of countrymen.
+In 1550, King Charles V suspended all the conquering activities in America and asked Las Casas and Sepúlveda to debate the rights of indigenous peoples in front of a jury of countrymen.

-In his argument, Las Casas stated that authority is transferred only (1) via location (if indigenous people lived among “Christians”), (2) by reason of origin, or (3) if a person is a vassal and has taken an oath of fidelity, and (4) when a crime is committed in someone’s jurisdiction, either against the ruler himself or against the property or persons who are his subjects.
+In his argument, Las Casas stated that Crown jurisdiction over indigenous peoples are only transferred (1) via location (if indigenous people lived among “Christians”), (2) by reason of origin, or (3) if a person is a vassal and has taken an oath of fidelity, and (4) when a crime is committed in someone’s jurisdiction, either against the ruler himself or against the property or persons who are his subjects.

 Impact of the Debate